marco-willi/camera-trap-classifier/README.md

 The code and the models are based on TensorFlow (https://www.tensorflow.org) a graph-computing software, commonly used to implement machine learning models.
-The installation is reltively easy but can be tricky if an installation with GPU support on a serve is required.
+The installation is reltively easy but can be tricky if an installation with GPU support on a server is required.

 We have used python 3.5 and Tensorflow 1.6 (newer/older version may work as well).

 ### Tensorflow GPU Docker installation on AWS
 The files in /setup/Part_* provide detailled commands on how to install the Tensorflow GPU docker version.
-Alternatively, https://www.tensorflow.org/install/ provides guidelines on how to install Tensorflow (GPU) version.
+Alternatively, https://www.tensorflow.org/install/ provides guidelines on how to install Tensorflow (GPU version).

 ### Windows users with Anaconda